Find Your Marathon: Active Reflection

 Sea of Tranquility

-My book recommendation for this month is Emily St. John Mandel’s Sea of Tranquility, a time traveling story that questions personal values and motivations.
-The novel takes you on a complex journey, underscoring courage and perseverance in keeping one’s life grounded in human connection.
-Thought provoking and beautifully written.
+My book recommendation for this month is Emily St. John Mandel’s Sea of Tranquility, a time traveling story that reflects on personal values and motivations.

 Previous